 Neuroprotective medicines.
 These medicines help protect the brain from damage and lack of oxygen (ischemia).

 Life support measures.
-These treatments include using a machine to help you breathe (a ventilator), having IV fluids, getting proper nutrition, and controlling your blood pressure.
+These treatments include using a machine to help you breathe (a ventilator), having IV fluids, getting correct nutrition, and controlling your blood pressure.

 Craniotomy.
 This is a type of brain surgery that is done to remove blood clots, relieve pressure, or repair bleeding in the brain.

-What are the complications of having a stroke?
+What are possible complications of having a stroke?

 Recovery from stroke and the specific ability affected depends on the size and location of the stroke.

-A small stroke may cause problems such as weakness in your arm or leg.
+A small stroke may cause problems, such as mild weakness in your arm or leg.

 Larger strokes may cause parts of your body to not be able to move (be paralyzed).
 Larger strokes can also cause loss of speech or even death.